Disch Field

-Disch Field was a baseball field located in Austin, Texas that opened in 1947 and hosted many minor league teams and playoff series.
+Disch Field was a baseball field located in Austin, Texas, that opened in 1947 and hosted many minor league teams and playoff series.
 The diamond is at the present time part of the park behind The Long Center for the Performing Arts and the Palmer Events Complex between W. Riverside Drive and Barton Springs Road in South Austin, along the Colorado River.
 The park includes an open area called Willie Wells Field, named for the Austin-born Negro league baseball legend.

 Disch Field was the first, followed by UFCU Disch-Falk Field, to be named after Billy Disch.

-Playoff Appearances
+Playoff appearances

 The Austin teams were quite successful while they called Disch Field home.
 The Pioneers went to the playoffs in 1948, 1949, 1951, 1952, and 1954.
 The Pioneers finished as runners-up to the Tyler East Texans in 1952, winning their only playoff series in their history that year in the first round against the Temple Eagles, 4 games to 1.

 The new version of the Senators finished as the runners-up to the Corpus Christi Giants in the championship series in 1958 and won the Texas League crown in 1959.

-The Austin Braves went to the playoffs every year from 1965–1967, and the Braves won the Texas League crown in 1966.
+The Austin Braves went to the playoffs every year from 1965 to 1967, and the Braves won the Texas League crown in 1966.